 You can begin to dream feed when baby is 3 months old.

-A newborn baby should NOT be dream fed yet, as it is very important that they feed every 3-4 hours to regain their birth weight and to keep your milk production constant.
+REMEMBER: A newborn baby should NOT be dream fed yet, as it is essential that they feed every 3-4 hours to regain their birth weight and to keep your milk production constant.

-Here are 4 signs that your baby (3 months+) is able to begin dream feeding if you wish to do so:
+Here are 4 signs that your baby (3 months+) is able to begin to feed in this way if you wish to do so:

-- They have an established bedtime routine and bedtime.
+- They have an established bedtime routine and sleep schedule

 - They can go for 4-5 hours between feeds.